omnipy.shared.enums.display

 VerticalOverflowMode |

-Vertical overflow modes for the output.
-Vertical overflow modes have |
+Vertical overflow modes for rendered output. |

 DarkBackground